brian6932/CC-Clean-Launcher/README.md

 ### 4:

 - Run `cc.ps1`
+- Select the letter corresponding to the CC program you want to launch, and press enter twice
-- Optionally put it in `$env:PATH` for easier access
+- Optionally put it in `$env:PATH` for easier access, installation via Scoop does this by default
 - If you launch the script when already in a shell, the job will run in the background, so it doesn't interrupt your session (Don't close the shell, until you close your CC program)
 - If you launch the script directly, it will halt the window, and it won't close until your CC program is closed